-Ricardo has operated at the forefront of emissions reduction for just under 40 years.
-This vantage point has allowed transition to begin 15 years ago with investment in zero carbon skills and facilities, and acquisition of major environmental consultancy.
+of major environmental consultancy.
 Hence the strategy of zero carbon mobility is well established, and any established sector (fossil fuel) facilities have a planned age-out and retirement to minimise these risks.
 Ricardo's main risks are now concentrated in managing the expansion and growth, rather than acute and transitional impacts on existing business practice - see page 93.

-- Portfolio prioritisation and physical risks to operations and assets: ICE test-bed infrastructure consolidated in the UK only across two sites - Investment in the California offices focused on software and electronics - Market expansion and human capital: Grown environmental consulting headcount by 200 people.
-Expanded presence in Australia, the US and Europe for low carbon mass transit - Continued environmental acquisitions of premium consulting practices - For more details on the climaterelated impacts for each scenario and material issue group across the time horizons see page 94

-- Conversion of further asset base in established segment of the business to be appropriate for electrified propulsion system testing - Integration of environmental acquisitions and leveraging skills, capabilities and digital modelling assets - Maintain and increase focus on high quality growth in the environmental consulting space - Further expansion in selected new business territories related to air, water and emissions consulting c) Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
+- Market expansion and human capital: Grown environmental consulting headcount by 200 people.
+Expanded presence in Australia, the US and Europe for low carbon mass transit - Continued environmental acquisitions of premium consulting practices - For more details on the climaterelated impacts for each scenario and material issue group across the time horizons see page 94 - Integration of environmental acquisitions and leveraging skills, capabilities and digital modelling assets - Maintain and increase focus on high quality growth in the environmental consulting space - Further expansion in selected new business territories related to air, water and emissions consulting